Maninder1220/INT-ProJ/README.md

 # AWS n DevOps
 - Here i will be building understanding of DevOps Concepts on AWS Cloud with 7 Projects
 - Detailed Explaination is in AWSnDevOps folder ..
 AWSnDevOps/README.md

+# Observability and Monitoring
+- Here i m trying to build understanding of Obseverbility and Monitoring
+- For current i know only how to set up Grafana.